 Pest Identification: Cellar Spiders in Tennessee

 Cellar spiders are sometimes called daddy longlegs, named so for their long legs.
 As a web-spinning spider, you’ll find webs in your home if you have a cellar spider infestation.
-Cellar spider webs are irregular and often plentiful, as cellar spiders tend to congregate and reproduce quickly.
+Their webs are irregular and often plentiful, as cellar spiders tend to congregate and reproduce quickly.

 How to Identify Cellar Spiders